 The good news is you can quickly learn for yourself by testing your ketone levels after xylitol consumption.

-A study published in 2017 in the International Journal of Obesity found that obese individuals participating in a year-long weight loss program were less likely to lose weight if they had higher xylitol levels to begin with[*].
+A study published in 2017 found that obese people who participated in a year-long weight loss program were less likely to lose weight if they had higher xylitol levels to begin with[*].

 Even if the xylitol came from their diet, a randomized controlled trial would be required to determine whether it was responsible for reduced weight loss.
 Therefore, this study alone doesn’t prove that consuming xylitol makes you less likely to lose weight.

-That said, if you are having trouble losing fat, you might want to consider cutting out xylitol along with conventional sources of carbohydrates.
+That said, if you’re having trouble losing fat, you might want to consider cutting out xylitol along with conventional sources of carbohydrates.

-All sugar alcohols can cause diarrhea in sufficient quantities, and xylitol isn’t the worst culprit.
+All sugar alcohols can have a laxative effect in sufficient quantities, and xylitol isn’t the worst culprit.

-For most people, the maximum “safe” dose of xylitol that doesn’t cause diarrhea is approximately 0.35 grams per kilogram of body weight (that’s about 24 grams or ~2 tablespoons for a 150-pound individual)[*].
+For most people, the maximum “safe” dose of xylitol that doesn’t cause diarrhea is approximately 0.35 grams per kilogram of body weight (that’s about 24 grams or approximately 2 tablespoons for a 150-pound person)[*].

 Unfortunately, this guideline isn’t accurate for everyone[*].
 Some people are sensitive to xylitol, so your results may differ.